neema-nk/-MyFirstRepo/README.md

 # MyFirstRepo
-This is my first repository as part of Github learning task
+This is my first repository as part of GitHub learning task